BigDataIA-Fall2024-TeamA1/Final-Project/README.md

 2. **Similar Case Retrieval and Advice Generation (Strategy Generation Agent)**
    - **Function**:
-     - Retrieves the most relevant cases from the Pinecone database.
-For some new cases, they may not be accessible through Chatgpt, and it's time consuming to search by google.
      - Uses OpenAI GPT-4 to generate strategic advice based on retrieved metadata (Facts, Issues, Reasoning, Decision).
 Lawyer may not need any professional suggestions, but we can provide a new perspective from AI.
    - **Implementation**:
      - Create vector embeddings.